litvakm/AbuseDetectionSystem_demo/README.md

-Provide a Deep Learning-Based real-time solution for nursing homes and hospitals for detecting cases of abuse in the elderly population by analyzing security camera frames and performing real-time forecasting using three machine learning models YOLO, DeepSort, ADS
+This project provides a deep learning-based real-time solution for nursing homes and hospitals.
+The elder Abuse Detection System (ADS) detects cases of the elder abuse by analyzing security camera frames and performing real-time forecasting using three machine learning models YOLO, DeepSort, and Flow Gated Network.

 ## Table of contents
 ---